 3. Cooling Clothing:

 Cool, breathable clothing is a must with summer running.
 Pick something that is lighter in color and has a wicking fabric to help keep the sweat off your skin.
 I like something with a little flow to it so that it allows air flow next to your skin.
-Another little trick is
+This summer I have taken a liking to running in crop tops or a sports bra.
+It took me a while before I felt confident enough to run with my midsection exposed.
+But, the benefit of staying cooler during runs is worth it!

 4. Run when it’s Cooler: